achekh/neos-critical-github-io/Guide/custom-components/component-template-and-style.md

 nav_order: 1
 ---
 # Component Template and Style
+This section explains the concept of component template and style.
 ***
 Just like pages, custom components have their own `wxml` templates and `wxss` styles.